austinProGit/scheduler/README.md

 opinionated assessment that an expert (an academic advisor) would provide a student during an advising session.

 ## Manual

+### Administrator Familiarization and Program Configuration
+fter launching, the administrator accesses the help menu with command 'help'.
+On the help menu,
+		the administrator sees a prompt to search by keywords for help articles.
+The administrator decides to instead see all help articles by entering the command 'all'.
+The administrator learns about the main functions of the program, including loading courses needed, setting maximum hours per semester, selecting the schedule export types, and other functions.
+The administrator then begins configuration.
+		The administrator configures the course records by editing the 'Course Info' excel file, which is found within the 'Smart Planner/input_files' directory.
+The administrator then changes the source directory for the 'Course Info' file as desired by editing the 'config' file located in the 'Smart Planner' directory.
+		Next, the administrator sets the output format with the commands 'exports [exportNum]'.
+Next, the administrator configures the destination path with the command 'destination [path]'.
+The administrator then sets the default user interface to GUI with command 'gui'.
+The program is now configured for student use.

+### Load Needed Courses
+To generate a schedule, the Smart Planner requires a valid DegreeWorks PDF from a student's DegreeWorks
+		portal as an input.
+To load needed courses via the GUI, the user can click 'Open Needed Courses', then select the DegreeWorks PDF, then click 'Open'.
+To load needed courses via the CLI, the administrator can either enter "load [fileName]" where 'fileName' is the local or absolute path, or enter "load-e" to open a file browser.

+### Set the Number of Hours Per Semester
+To set the number of credit hours per semester, enter "hours[number]" where 'number' is the desired number
+		of hours per Fall or Spring semesters.
+Optionally, the user can enter the “summer-hours [number]” command to set the hours per Summer semester.

+### Adjusting Configuration Data
+The configuration file (called "config") is located in the 'Smart Planner' directory  has the following
+		json format: the keys and values include "course_info_filename": the course info file path, "alias_filename": the path of the file used for aliasing old course numbers, "is_graphical": true or false (whether using a GUI or CLI), "initial_schedule_name": The default name used for path exports, "normal_hours_limit": 18 by default, "strong_hours_limit": the hours upper limit that must be enforced (30 by default), "strong_hours_minimum": the hours lower limit that must be enforced (4 by default)

 ### CLI Scheduling
-From the command line, user launches main.py.
-User loads needed courses with syntax ‘load fileName’.
-The user should verify the parameters of the current configuration with the parameters command, syntax ‘parameters’, which will output the file destination, the maximum hours per semester, and all loaded courses.
-Then, the user will generate a schedule with the ‘schedule’ command, receiving a positive completion output message.
+The program will begin execution in the GUI environment by default.
+Click 'Enter Command Line' to enter the CLI.
+The user loads needed courses with syntax 'load [fileName]', where 'fileName' is the name of the DegreeWorks PDF containing all path to graduation requirements.
+The user should verify the parameters of the current configuration with the 'parameters' command, which will output the file destination, the maximum hours per semester, and all loaded courses.
+Then, the user will generate a schedule with the 'schedule' command, receiving a positive completion output message.
 The user can then access their schedule.

 ### GUI Scheduling
-From the command line, user launches main.py.
-If the program has been previously configured to open immediately to the GUI, then the GUI will launch automatically.
-If not, the user will then enter ‘gui-i’ to launch the GUI.
+The program will begin execution in the GUI environment by default.
+If the user is currently in a CLI mode, enter
+	the GUI with command 'gui-i'.
 Once the GUI is launched, the user will have access to the following parameters: load needed courses, set destination directory, set maximum hours per semester, set output format, and set output file name.
-After the user modifies desired parameters, they press the ‘generate schedule’ button.
+The help button is also available to assist with program execution.
+Pressing the return key after entering the parameters is necessary.
+After the user modifies desired parameters, they press the 'generate schedule' button.
 The schedule is now generated.

-### Scheduling with bad Course Information Input
-The administrator has configured the program with a prerequisite that is definitionally unsatisfiable.
-As soon as the user launches the program, the user is notified that the catalog contains invalid data and is then redirected to an error menu.
-The user must seek the administrator’s assistance in creating a valid course information input.
-Once in the error menu, the administrator has the option to create a new default configuration file or attempt to reload.
-The user cannot access the GUI if there is an error.

-### Administrator Familiarization and Configuration
-After launching, the administrator accesses the help menu with command ‘help’.
-On the help menu, the administrator sees a prompt to search by keywords for help articles.
-The administrator decides to instead see all help articles by entering the command ‘all’.
-The administrator learns about the main functions of the program, including loading courses needed, generating the hours, selecting the schedule export types, and many other functions.
-The administrator then begins configuration.
-The administrator configures the courses by editing the Course Info excel file.
-The administrator then changes the source directory for the Course Info file as desired by editing the config file.
-Next, the administrator sets the output format with the commands ‘exports [exportNum]’.
-Next, the administrator configures the destination path with the command ‘destination [path]’.
-The administrator then sets the default user interface to GUI with command ‘gui’.
-The program is now configured for student use.
+### Program Interface
+The program will begin execution in the GUI environment by default.
+If the user is currently in a CLI mode, the user
+	can enter the GUI with command 'gui-i'.
+Entering 'cli' will configure the interface to open in command line interface mode by default.
+The same is the case with the “gui” command.

-### User Submits Path to Graduation for Verification
+### Validate Existing Path to Graduation
+In order to assess a given path to graduation for correctness, the program must first have the relevant DegreeWorks
-User launches program in CLI and enters ‘verify [filePath]’, where filePath is the location of the Path to Graduation.
-If the Path to Graduation is valid, the program outputs ‘path valid’.
+		PDF as input.
+To validate an existing path to graduation in the GUI, the user first clicks the 'Verify Schedule' button and selects the relevant DegreeWorks PDF.
+Then, if the Path to Graduation is valid, the program outputs 'path valid' and the confidence in the path.
 Otherwise, it outputs a list of the errors found in the path.

-### Batch Processing
-The administrator has a folder containing all of the Courses Needed PDF files.
-The admin enters the destination directory with command ‘destination [path]’.
-Then, he begins batch process execution with command ‘batch [directoryOfNeededCourseFiles], [destinationDirectoryName]’.
-Valid results will be found in the destination folder.
-Invalid inputs will result in no corresponding output, and an error message will be displayed.
+The user can also verify in the CLI by entering 'verify [filePath]'', where 'filePath' is the location of the Path to Graduation Excel document.

 ### AI Output Interpretation
-After scheduling, the user will receive an output in the form of a decimal value between 0 and 1, where 0 reflects that the Expert System is very unconfident in the goodness of the Path to Graduation, and 1 reflects absolute confidence.
-All Path to Graduation are valid and satisfy CSU graduation requirements; this measure reflects a subjective judgment based on rules provided by human scheduling experts.
+After scheduling, the user will receive an output in the form of a decimal value between 0 and 100, where 0 reflects that
+		the Expert System is very unconfident in the goodness of the Path to Graduation, and 100 reflects absolute confidence.
+All Paths to Graduation are valid and satisfy CSU graduation requirements; this measure reflects a subjective judgment based on rules provided by human scheduling experts.

  ### Case Based Reasoning (CBR) Description
 Case Based Reasoning – Overview